thiagodroz/javascript-algorithms/README.md

     Returns the most common char of a string.
     - Using map
+  - Midpoint

+    Returns the middle node of a linked list.
   - Palindrome

     Returns true if the word is a palindrome.